 And the end of breath in your life is but the late signal of an earlier death of the spirit.

 Today, I’m 40 and I’m just getting started…

 Explore my philosophy

 I invite you to explore my philosophy, which has inspired others to live a more meaningful life, and I hope, it will inspire you too.

 Rishabh is a true philosopher.
 He believes there is no greater success in the world than rightful living — how we live each day matters more than what we do (“achieve”) in our lives.
-And, if we focus on our actions and strive to be our best, together, we can change the world.
+It’s only when we shift our focus to being, we end up doing everything better.

 He has devoted his professional life to help advance a vision of the world that does not yet exist; a world in which the vast majority of people act with intention, play to their strengths, and live modestly as a life ambition.
 Rishabh brings this vision to life by waking up every day to inspire others (including himself) to be their best, so that together, we may all live a life that matters.
 He helps others simplify their lives, set changes in motion, and do things naturally (joyfully and sustainably).
 He does this through writing, coaching, speaking, and community building.

 Originally from Bombay, India, Rishabh is a self-sufficient traveler with no fixed destination.
 He holds a bachelor’s degree in business (BA) and remains eternally curious.
-In addition to being a hopeless romantic,1 he is an avid Nintendo fan, and an unabashed lover of ice cream — quintessentially, a millennial at heart.
+In addition to being a hopeless romantic,1 he is an avid Nintendo fan, and an unabashed ice-cream lover — quintessentially, a millennial at heart.